 This course will combine lecture with practical exposure to office procedures.
-The class will meet on a regular basis for lecture, instruction, and or ientation relative to professional responsibilities, ethics, and career considerations for secretarial and clerical workers.
-Of fice management majors will be required to work in an office during their second year in the program after they have completed their basic courses in t yping, shorthand, and word processing.
+The class will meet on a regular basis for lecture, instruction, and orientation relative to professional responsibilities, ethics, and career considerations for secretarial and clerical workers.
+Office management majors will be required to work in an office during their second year in the program after they have completed their basic courses in typing, shorthand, and word processing.
 Prerequisites: Production typing, executive shorthand, and word processing.
-Only at Venango Campus.
+Venango only.